-D. REASONABLE ACCOMODATIONS AND REASONABLE MODIFICATIONS
+D.E.
+REASONABLE ACCOMMODATIONS AND REASONABLE MODIFICATIONS

 The LACDA's policies and practices will be designed to provide assurances that all persons with disabilities will be provided reasonable accommodations and reasonable modifications, so that they may fully access and utilize the housing program and related services.
 All requests for a reasonable accommodation and reasonable modification will be verified so that the LACDA can properly accommodate the need presented by the disability.
 All Residents will be provided with a copy of the "Notice to Applicants and Residents with Disabilities of the Los Angeles County Development Authority Policy Regarding Reasonable Accommodations and Reasonable Modifications" at Lease-In.
-The Notice provides applicants and residents with their rights to and procedures to request a reasonable accommodation and/or reasonable modification.
+All Residents will be provided with reasonable accommodation and reasonable modification during the following: Lease-In Application; Annual Reexamination; and During adverse actions.
+The Notice provides applicants and reasonable modification.